f-masche/recoverer-firefox-extension/README.md

 # Recoverer [![Build Status](https://travis-ci.org/pyche/recoverer-firefox-extension.svg?branch=master)](https://travis-ci.org/pyche/recoverer-firefox-extension)

-Recoverer is an Firefox-Extension that lets you log on to websites using the password recovery.
-It generates a new secure password each time you login.
+Recoverer is a Firefox-Extension that lets you log on to websites using the password recovery function.
+It generates a new secure password every time you login.

 For research purpose only, so don't expect everything to work smoothly.
-Uses the GMail-API, so only GMail-Accounts are supported.
+Uses the GMail-API, so only GMail-Accounts are supported at the moment.

 ##Currently supported websites